 Having regular Acupuncture treatment throughout your pregnancy is great with helping to manage many symptoms that you may experience along the way.

-Weekly Pre-birth Acupuncture treatments are recommended in the final 4 weeks of pregnancy (from Week 36) to prepare your body for birth.
-From a Chinese Medicine point of view Acupuncture treatments can help prepare a woman's body for birth, with an emphasis on preparing the cervix and pelvis for labour as well as preparing the mother mentally.
-Yang activity replaces Yin material growth, Qi and Blood must flow freely, and the door of the uterus opens (1).
+Weekly Pre-birth Acupuncture in the final weeks of pregnancy (from Week 34) is used to promote the flow of Qi and blood.
+In Chinese Medicine terminology, Yang activity replaces Yin material growth, Qi and Blood must flow freely, and the door of the uterus opens.

-During labour acupressure points can be pressed and stimulated by your partner to assist with pain relief.
+During labour acupressure points can be pressed and stimulated by your partner.